hemantaph/gwsnr/docs/autoapi/gwsnr/core/gwsnr/index.rst

            If True, print all the parameters of the class instance.
 Default is True.

        **multiprocessing_verbose** : `bool`
-           If True, it will show progress bar while computing SNR (inner product) with :meth:`~snr_with_interpolation`.
+           If True, it will show progress bar while computing SNR (inner product) with :meth:`~optimal_snr_with_interpolation`.
 Default is True.
 If False, it will not show progress bar but will be faster.

        **mtot_cut** : `bool`
            If True, it will set the maximum total mass of the binary according to the minimum frequency of the waveform.
 This is done searching for the maximum total mass corresponding to zero chirp time, i.e. the sytem merge below the minimum frequency.
 This is done to avoid unnecessary computation of SNR for systems that will not be detected.
 Default is False.